go-goyave/goyave/docs_src/src/guide/advanced/multi-services.md

 Sometimes you need to run several services in the same executable.
 For example if you are hosting a websocket server on top of your web API.
 Goyave can be run in a goroutine and stopped on-demand.

-All functions are features below require the `goyave` package to be imported.
+All functions below are features that require the `goyave` package to be imported.

 ``` go
 import "github.com/System-Glitch/goyave"